annshress/my-package/README.md

 In order to deploy our package, we will make use a GitHub repository.
 We will use the GitHub API and a webhook to trigger our package to be deployed.
 First, make a new empty GitHub repository with no files.

-1. After creating your empty on GitLab, repository, Initialize your local repository.
+1. After creating your empty on GitHub, repository, Initialize your local repository.
 ```bash
 git init
 git remote add origin git@github.com::<your username>/<your project name>.git